Facebook

 Guard Length 6-120 feet

-Foam and brush gutter guards are super easy to install, but so are these gutter cups!
-To install, you don’t need any tools or clips.
-You just place the cups in the gutter one after the other, so the edges are touching.
+You just place the cups in the gutter one after the other so the edges are touching.
 They will snuggle into your gutters where they can’t come loose from weather elements.

 These cups create barrier protection in your gutter with a perforated outer shell and a barrier at each end.
-When debris gets through the other shell, the closed ends won’t let it out into the gutter or downspout.
+When debris enters the other shell, the closed ends won’t let it out into the gutter or downspout.
 This allows water to flow freely without the risk of debris creating a clog.

 The cups are made from UV-protected polymer, which is tough but flexible.
 It is designed to fit all standard gutters without you needing to modify the product or your roof.